ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 Code flow", which follows essentially the Oauth2 "Authorization Code flow with PKCE".
 The steps that are performed for this authorization flow are the following
-- The user clicks logins in `ska_frontend`.
+- Users clicks "login" in `ska_frontend`.
 - `ska_frontend` client using `oidc-client-ts` library creates a cryptographically-random code_verifier and from this generates a code_challenge and redirects user to Keycloak login page along with the code_challenge.
 - Keycloak creates a cryptographically-random code_verifier and from this generates a code_challenge.
-- The user authenticates using his credentials.
+- Users authenticate using their credentials.
-- Keycloak stores the code_challenge and redirects the user back to the application with an authorization code, which is good for one use.
+- Keycloak stores the code_challenge and redirects users back to the application with an authorization code, which is good for one use.
 - `ska_frontend` client using `oidc-client-ts` sends this code and the code_verifier to a keycloak endpoint
 - Keycloak verifies the code_challenge and code_verifier and responds with an ID